 Spaces enable you to organize your anomaly detection jobs in Kibana and to see only the jobs and other saved objects that belong to your space.
 However, this limited scope does not apply to calendars and filters; they are visible in all spaces.

-Rollup indices and index patterns are not supported in Kibanaedit
+Rollup indices are not supported in Kibanaedit